-Swiftcurrent Pass Trail is a 16.4 mile moderately trafficked out and back trail located near East Glacier Park, MT that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Swiftcurrent Pass Trail is a 16.4 mile moderately trafficked out and back trail located near East Glacier Park, Montana that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Spent 4 days hiking the GNP back country.
 We hiked from the Granite Park Campground down to the Many Cpg.
 This was our favorite hike in the park.

 This was my favorite trail by far.
 The views are amazing!
 If it's warm bring lots of water as you don't want to run out like I did!
 A lot of direct sun if going in August early day/afternoon.
 This is a challenging hike and not one for people with any weaknesses of the legs/knees.
 There are tons of switchbacks and take a break in the one shaded spot before the waterfall.
 After that it's less than 20-30 minutes to the Grinnell Glacier.
 Please remember to take care of the trails and park, lead by example, and love your parks as much as you care for your most prized possession.

 Starting from Many Glacier was pretty easy for the first few miles but then the switchbacks don't end and get only more intense till you're at the saddle with Granite Chalet.
 Beautiful change of scenery.
 Definitely worth the struggle up to the fire lookout.
 Once at the chalet it's pretty easy to take a new route out, like I did loop trail to catch a shuttle.

 One of the most beautiful places i have ever been.
 Walked through quite a bit of snow but man there is no view like it.
 Worth every mile

 Hiked to Swiftcurrent Pass starting at The Loop trailhead.
 There was a good amount of snow above The Chalet.lits of wild flowers and amazing views.
 Even saw a grizzly bear the pass!